numpy/numpy-tutorials/README.md

 ### Adding your own tutorials

-If you have your own tutorial in the form of a Jupyter notebook (a `.ipynb` file) and you'd like to add it to the repository:
+If you have your own tutorial in the form of a Jupyter notebook (a `.ipynb` file) and you'd like to add it to the repository, follow the steps below.

 #### Create an issue